ricardorojass/mn_app/README.md

 ### Creating a Transfer

+1. Admin logs in
-1. Navigate to "New Transfer"
+2. Navigate to "New Transfer"
-2. Select sender from dropdown (or create new customer)
+3. Type sender's name or phone in search input
+4. Submit search
+5. System gets existing sender OR shows form to create new sender
+6. If sender has recipients:
+   - Second part of form appears with recipient selector
+   - Third part shows bank account selector
+7. If sender has NO recipients:
+   - Second part of form shows empty fields to create new recipient
+   - Third part shows fields to add bank account
-3. Select recipient from dropdown
+8. Select recipient and bank account (if existing)
-4. Choose bank accounts
-5. Enter amount and exchange rate
+9. Enter amount and exchange rate
-6. System calculates totals automatically
+10. System calculates totals automatically (amount received, total charged)
+11. Submit form to create transfer
-7. Submit to generate receipt
+12. Redirect to receipt page with shareable URL

 ### Sharing Receipt